 - Homeowners insurance.

-- Private mortgage insurance if you have a conventional loan and less than 20% equity in your home.
+- Private mortgage insurance if you buy your home with a conventional loan and a down payment of less than 20%.

 - Property taxes.